gbif/ipt/DwCAHowToGuide.md

 Figure 5.
 Text files are zipped into a single archive

-This single, compressed file is the Darwin Core Archive file!
+This single, compressed file is the DwC-A file!
 This file is easily transported via email, or FTP.
 It can be served to GBIF simply by putting the file on a web server and registering the URL with GBIF.
 Details on registering are provided in the Validation and Registration section of this document.
 See: DwC-A Data Publishing Solutions.

 DwC-A Data Publishing Solutions
 ===============================

-There are a number of different options for generating a Darwin Core Archive.
+There are a number of different options for generating a DwC-A.

 To help select the most appropriate solution for creating your own archive, answering the following questions can help your decision: